-Using Advanced Delivery Policies in Microsoft 365
+Using Advanced Delivery Policies in Microsoft Defender for Office

-What are Advanced Delivery Policies?
+What Are Advanced Delivery Policies?

-The affected security configurations are listed below:
+These security configurations are listed below:

-- Filtering in EOP/MS Defender for O365
+- Filtering in EOP or Microsoft Defender for Office

 - Default system alerts

-- AIR/Clustering for Defender
+- AIR/Clustering for Microsoft Defender

 - Safe Links are not blocked.

 - Microsoft Report Phish Button causes false positives if an attachment is used.